WUSTL-Biol4220/home/course_project.md

 ## 3. Align sequences

 Step 3 of the pipeline will retrieve and align the target accessions identified in in `./sequences` marked as valid from Step 2.
-Minimally, the pipeline should align the software using [Muscle] and [Clustal].
+Minimally, the pipeline should align the software using [Muscle] and [MAFFT].

 #### Muscle